Embiid out against Knicks due to health and safety protocols - NewsBreak

 Embiid out against Knicks due to health and safety protocols

-PHILADELPHIA — (AP) — Joel Embiid missed the Philadelphia 76ers' game against the New York Knicks on Monday night after entering the NBA’s health and safety protocols.
+PHILADELPHIA (AP) — Joel Embiid of the Philadelphia 76ers missed Monday night’s game against the New York Knicks due to the NBA’s health and safety protocols.

-ESPN, citing sources, reported earlier Monday that Embiid tested positive for COVID-19.
-Neither the 76ers nor coach Doc Rivers would confirm a positive test for the four-time All-Star.
-Rivers said before Monday’s game that Embiid was “struggling.”

-“It’s not going great.
-He’s struggling with it.
-Similar to Tobias (Harris),” Rivers said.
-“It’s clearly is a concern.”

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports